 6 Actions from special priority on road safety

-6.1 Help global community meet global road safety targets through capacity building
+6.1 Help global community meet global road safety

-Road safety performance reviews and other capacity building activities were delivered by the secretariat funded through the UN SG Special Envoy for Road Safety (SEfRS).
+Road safety performance reviews and other capacity building activities were delivered by the secretariat funded 1.
+Continue delivery of road safety performance reviews (of which two with support from SEfRS).